the-james-burton/the-turbine/README.md

 0. Install the [web-stomp](https://www.rabbitmq.com/web-stomp.html) RabbitMQ plugin to enable support for Stomp over Websockets within rabbitMQ.
 You can do this by running the following command:`bin/rabbitmq-plugins enable rabbitmq_web_stomp`
 0. Configure CORS support in RabbitMQ by running the following command: `./rabbitmqctl set_permissions -p /localhost guest ".*" ".*" ".*"`
-0. Copy the [rabbitmq.config](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/rabbit/rabbitmq.config), [certificate.crt](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) and [certificate.key](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) files and the into a `etc/rabbitmq` directory inside your RabbitMQ install dir (or merge the contents).
+0. Copy the [rabbitmq.config](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/rabbit/rabbitmq.config) file and the into a `etc/rabbitmq` directory inside your RabbitMQ install dir (or merge the contents).
 This may need to go somewhere else for you depending on how you installed RabbitMQ - check your RabbitMQ logs as they will tell you where it looked for the `rabbitmq.config` file.
+0. Copy the [certificate.crt](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) and [certificate.key](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/certificate.key) files and the into the same `etc/rabbitmq` directory.
 You could generate your own certificates instead, if you wanted to.
+Some help is in this [README.md](https://github.com/the-james-burton/the-turbine/blob/master/turbine-condenser/src/main/resources/security/README.md) file.
+0. Edit your copy of the `rabbitmq.config` file that you took above and update the properties that reference the certificate.* files so that they are prefixed with the full path to them on your system.

 ## How do I use it?